Standard Libraries

 Standard libraries differ from on-chain packages in terms of their import path structure.
 Unlike on-chain packages, standard libraries do not incorporate a domain-like format at the beginning of their import path.
 For example:

-To see concrete implementation details & API references of the std
+To see concrete implementation details & API references of the chain package &

 Accessing documentation